 Take Away

 Your car deserves more than a rushed rinse.
-Prime Hand Car Wash offers detailed, professional cleaning to safeguard your vehicle’s exterior.
+Prime Hand Car Wash and Cafe offers detailed, professional cleaning to safeguard your vehicle’s exterior.

 Our services include: